 The Battle of Brawner’s Farm was fought on August 28, 1862, between the United States of America and the Confederate States of America, and was part of Confederate General Robert E. Lee’s offensive against Union General John Pope’s Army of Virginia.
 The battle was fought between Union General Rufus King’s 1st Division and Confederate General Thomas J. Jackson’s troops at Stony Ridge.
 The Union soldiers suffered heavy casualties, especially the 2nd Wisconsin regiment, but held their ground and prevented the Confederate troops from reaching their objectives.
 The battle was one of the bloodiest of the war, with a one-third casualty rate.
-The Union forces withdrew during the night and joined with General Pope at Manassas Junction in time for the Second Battle of Bull Run, which started the next day.
+The Union forces withdrew during the night and joined with General Pope at Manassas Junction in time for the Second Battle of Bull Run.

 Battle of Brawner’s Farm Facts

 - Also Known As: The Battle of Brawner’s Farm is also known as the Battle of Groveton.

 - Date Started: It started on August 28, 1862.

 - Date Ended: The battle ended on August 28, 1862.